Handy CPF calculators and resources for housing planning

 Young couple painting the wall

-A house is one of the most important and worthwhile purchases in your life.
-It’s also a long-term commitment, as your housing journey doesn’t end with just selecting a house and forking out the downpayment.
-You have to think about monthly repayments, remaining lease on your property, as well as renovation and maintenance costs.
-With many considerations to keep in mind, having some resources at hand to ease your expenses planning can be useful.
-With that in mind, here are 3 useful calculators to help you along your home ownership journey!
+A home is one of the most important and worthwhile purchases in your life.
+It’s also a long-term commitment, as your housing journey doesn’t end with just selecting a home and forking out the downpayment.
+You have to think about monthly loan repayments, the remaining lease on your property, as well as renovations and maintenance costs.
+If you already own a property, you may be looking at rightsizing or upgrading your abode, which requires its own set of calculations.

 2) CPF housing usage calculator

 The CPF housing usage calculator is a tool that helps you gauge how much OA savings you can use to fund your housing purchase.
 The amount of OA savings you can use to purchase a property depends on several factors such as the age of the youngest owner, property type and loan type, making it challenging to keep track of all these variables on your own.
-This is where CPF housing usage calculator can be helpful by assisting you with all the calculations.
+This is where CPF housing usage calculator can be particularly helpful by assisting you with all the calculations.

-The calculator allows you to specify up to three co-owners and their details such as date of birth, the property purchase date, valuation price and lease-related information, all of which would determine the final amount of OA savings that you and your co-owners may use for the property.
+The calculator also allows you to specify up to three co-owners and their details such as date of birth, the property purchase date, valuation price and lease-related information, all of which would determine the final amount of OA savings that you and your co-owners may use for the property.

 3. Home Protection Scheme premium calculator